johanohly/AirTrail/README.md

   integrate with your OAuth provider.
 - **Responsive Design**: Use the application on any device with a responsive design.
 - **Dark Mode**: Switch between light and dark mode.
-- **Import Flights**: Import flights from various sources including MyFlightRadar24, App in the Air and JetLog.
+- **Import Flights**: Import flights from various sources including MyFlightRadar24, App in the Air, JetLog, TripIt, Flighty and byAir.

 ## 🚀 Getting Started